Present-day and Ancient Connections between Island Societies and Local Ecosystems

 What is pac-isles?

 PAC-ISLEs is a 3-year NSF funded program with the goal of creating international research experiences for students.
-Each student involved in PAC-ISLEs will participate in a year-long research program punctuated by a six-week overseas research experience in America Samoa, Tonga, or Pohnpei, where they will study the history (anthropological and biological) and connectivity (historic and contemporary) of indigenous cultures and fish communities across Pacific islands.
+Each student involved in PAC-ISLEs will participate in a year-long research program punctuated by an overseas research experience in America Samoa, Tonga, or Pohnpei, where they will study the history (anthropological and biological) and connectivity (historic and contemporary) of indigenous cultures and fish communities across Pacific islands.

 Four undergraduate and two graduate students will be chosen to participate in the program each year, which also includes pre- and post-trip seminar courses at UW’s School of Aquatic and Fishery Sciences, and the Department of Anthropology, covering topics related to the ecology and culture of Oceania.
 While overseas, student-led research projects will focus on various aspects of Oceanic culture, biology, and connections between the two.
 Students will be supervised by foreign mentors with extensive experience in marine ecology and a robust history of collaboration and integration with the native Pacific Islander communities.